 Fainting, or passing out, is a temporary loss of consciousness from a sudden decrease of blood flow to your brain.
 An episode usually lasts a few seconds or minutes.
 Most are harmless, but if you faint often or have other symptoms, you should seek medical attention.

-Fainting is when you lose consciousness for a short time.
-It’s caused by a sudden drop in blood flow to the brain.
-A fainting episode usually lasts a few seconds or minutes, then the person wakes up and returns to normal.
+Fainting is a short-term loss of consciousness.
+It happens because of a sudden drop in blood flow to your brain.
+A fainting episode usually lasts a few seconds or minutes.
+Then, you wake up and return to normal.

 In addition, you may:

 For a few hours after fainting, you may feel tired or just not quite right.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 The most common reason for fainting is a sudden drop in blood pressure, which reduces blood flow and oxygen to your brain.
 There are many reasons why a drop in blood pressure could lead to a temporary loss of consciousness:

 Things you do with your body that can make you faint include:

 A healthcare provider can work with you to determine the cause of your fainting.
 They can provide treatment if you need it.

 People — often age 65+ — who faint when they stand up too quickly may need: